rsdoiel/antenna/journalism.md

 date: 2025-07-07, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated July 9 at 12:15 p.m.</em>
 Mary Grace Stevens said she felt alone after coming to UCLA as a first-generation and low-income student.
-That changed when they found Samahang Pilipino Education and Retention &#8211; a student-run project devoted to increasing admission and retention rates among Filipino students.

 <br>